-Security Considerations for the Maintenance of Campus Facilities routes from parking areas to buildings and from building to building.
+Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a well-lighted route to buildings.
 All campus walkways are inspected at least twice per year to ensure adequate lighting.
 Burned-out lights are replaced promptly.